 Frappuccinos are blended with ice, making them cold and refreshing.
 With each sip of the drink, you get tiny ice chips.

-Cappuccinos, on the other hand, are a warm, comforting drink made with all hot ingredients.
-Some cafes in the US offer iced frappuccinos, but they can rarely be found in Europe.
+On the other hand, Cappuccinos are a warm, comforting drink made with all hot ingredients.
+While some cafes in the US serve iced cappuccinos, they’re not as common in Europe.